Results 1 - 10

 , 1992

 "...
-A large variety of problems in Artificial Intelligence and other areas of computer science can be viewed as a special case of the constraint satisfaction problem.
-Some examples are machine vision, belief maintenance, scheduling, temporal reasoning, graph problems, floor plan design, planning genetic ..."
+A large number of problems in AI and other areas of computer science can be viewed as special cases of the constraint-satisfaction problem.
+Some examples are machine vision, belief maintenance, scheduling, temporal reasoning, graph problems, floor plan design, the planning of genetic experiments, an ..."

 Abstract